trickytank/rwarrior/README.md

 You have some idea of what each floor contains, but you never know for certain what will happen.
 You must give the Warrior enough artificial intelligence up-front to find their own way.

-This is a port of [Ruby Warrior](https://github.com/ryanb/ruby-warrior).
+This is a port of [Ruby Warrior](https://github.com/ryanb/ruby-warrior) by Ryan Bates.

 ## Installation